Learn about actual and potential costs

 What percentage of your detergent product line is imported?

-How does the quality of your imported detergent products match up against domestically produced products?
+How does the quality of your imported detergent products compare to your domestically produced products?

 Do you have any imported detergent products that would suit my needs?